return42/sphkerneldoc/linux_src_doc/lib/rhashtable_c.rst

 This function may sleep so you must not call it from interrupt context or with spin locks held.

-You must call rhashtable_walk_exit if this function returns successfully.
+You must call rhashtable_walk_exit after this function returns.

 .. _`rhashtable_walk_exit`: